trivago/gollum/docs/src/gen/formatter/hostname.rst

 .. code-block:: yaml

-	This example will insert the hostname into an existing JSON payload.
+	This example inserts the hostname into an existing JSON payload.

 	 exampleProducer:
 	   Type: producer.Console